 But there, it does not end.
 The Today widget options just select the default tasks showing up on the Apple Watch.
 If you want to see something else; you can actually do.
 The Apple Watch will follow the perspective or view currently seen on the iPhone app.

 So, if you want to have the Apple Watch display a specific context or custom view, just open the iPhone app, navigate to that page and look at the Watch app at the same time – the current viewable tasks are mirrored to the Watch.
-This is something I have not seen so far, so it was impressive.
+This is something we have not seen so far, so it was impressive.
 One thing, where it would be useful, would be groceries lists on the Watch.

 There are also buttons to see the Inbox and the Flagged items list.
 All in all, the Apple Watch app is done incredibly well, showing much more information than most competitors are able to.